 On April 19, 2018, Debtor filed a motion to estimate the claim of Fund II, for the purposes of plan confirmation only, to be either \$242,400 or \$343,400.
+That motion was subsequently denied by the Court.

 On April 20, 2018, Debtor filed a motion to extend extension of the exclusive period for Debtor to gain acceptance of its plan, by 92 days, to September 4, 2018.
+That motion was approved.
+By subsequent stipulations with the Komet Parties, which were approved by court orders, that exclusivity deadline has been extended to November 15, 2018.